 The Power-Pak 445 and Bowflex Select-Tech 552 are both designed by Nautilus, so they are often compared to each other.
 The Power-Pak is less expensive with fewer features and a bit less durable, but they’re both good products.
 We prefer the Bowflex.

 Examining the specs of the Universal Power-Pak 445 Adjustable Dumbbells:

 StairMaster Pair of TwistLock Adjustable Dumbbells

 Another system based on the same dial-a-weight approach as the Bowflex SelectTech (but patented by StairMaster under the name “TwistLock),” this set of dumbbells is more compact than other sets we’ve seen – but you’ll pay for the convenience, as the StairMasters are definitely more expensive.

-You can feel the quality of the TwistLock adjustables as soon as you pick them up, because they feel like something you’d use in a professional gym: strong and well-built.
+You can feel the quality of the TwistLock adjustable as soon as you pick them up because they feel like something you’d use in a professional gym: strong and well-built.
 Their grips are contoured, soft and textured for a comfortable feel, and the ability to adjust weights just by turning a dial lets you change your workout level without even having to take your hand off the dumbbell.
 Aluminum weight cradles are also included.

 Examining the specs of the StairMaster Pair of TwistLock Adjustable Dumbbells:

 Looking for something slightly different why not check our Top 5 Best KettleBell Reviews.